MarianoOcaranza/appointment-management-backend/README.md

 - Maven

 ## Features
+### Authentication:
 - Register user as Professional
 - Register user as Patient
-- Authentication & Authorization with cookie-based JWT and Spring Security
+- Cookie-based JWT login and access permissions
 - Deactivate user

+### For professionals:
+- Set availability days and hours
+- Retrieve timeslots with 20 minutes of difference between them (example: 9:00, 9:20, 9:40...)

+### For patients:
 - Retrieve all professionals (paginated, 10 professionals per page)
-- Retrieve professionals by search parameters (specialty or last name)
+- Retrieve professionals by search parameters (specialty, last name or localization)

+### Appointments:
 - Schedule appointments
 - Cancel appointments
 - Retrieve appointments

+## To-do / Future implementations:
+- Configurable timeslots duration (fixed on 20 minutes at the moment)

 ## Test in local:
 A docker-compose.yml file is provided in this project.